Being Cabin Crew | The Ugly Truth Part 6

 ""

-Here’s what crew manager Lana says in response to this part of his complaint;
+Here’s what Crew Manager Lana says in response to this part of his complaint;

 ""

-So Lana had to “explain to Bart” the comment I made was not targeting him but could see why he felt it was.
+So Lana had to “explain to Bart” the comment I made was not targeting him but she could see why he felt it was.
 I really don’t get it, I could not have made it any clearer the comment was not aimed at him!

-In my pre-flight briefing I ask the crew to engage with customers.
-A crew member wasn’t doing that and it was mentioned by a customer in their post flight questionnaire.
-Having observed Bart wasn’t engaging with his customers and was instead just methodically serving them, I mention the comment made by the customer who was sitting in Economy to demonstrate the importance of engaging with people.
-Bart worked one sector in Premium and the other in First Class.
+Having observed Bart wasn’t engaging with his customers and was instead just methodically serving them, I mention the comment made by the customer who was sitting somewhere in Economy to demonstrate the importance of engaging with people.
+Bart worked one sector in Premium and the other in First.

-Crew manager Lana then says it was a poor choice of words and there are learnings for me which she will share with my manager.
+Crew Manager Lana then says it was a poor choice of words and there are learnings for me which she will share with my manager.
 I’m sorry but I really don’t get it.

-Moving on to the next point;
+Moving on to Lana’s next point;

 ""